raspberrypilearning/tree-life-simulator/en/step_2.md

 --- task ---

-Test your project again.
+Test your simulation again.
 Your trees will now grow like they would in a real forest.

 --- /task ---